 Fortune 500 employees must consider opportunities to defer income to 2023, particularly if you think you may be in a lower tax bracket then.
 For example, you may be able to defer a year-end bonus or delay the collection of business debts, rent, and payments for services.
 As a Fortune 500 employee, doing so may enable you to postpone payment of tax on the income until next year.

 Medicare premiums, deductibles, and coinsurance amounts change annually.
 Here's a look at some of the costs that will apply in 2022 if you're enrolled in Original Medicare Part A and Part B.

 Medicare Part B Premiums

 According to the Centers for Medicare & Medicaid Services (CMS), most people with Medicare who receive Social Security benefits will pay the standard monthly Part B premium of $170.10 in 2022.

-People with higher incomes may pay more than the standard premium.
-If your modified adjusted gross income (MAGI) as reported on your federal income tax return from two years ago (2020) is above a certain amount, you'll pay the standard premium amount and an Income-Related Monthly Adjustment Amount (IRMAA), which is an extra charge added to your premium, as shown in the following table.
+People with higher incomes from Fortune 500 may pay more than the standard premium.
+If your modified adjusted gross income (MAGI) reported on your federal income tax return from two years ago (2020) is above a certain amount, you'll pay the standard premium amount and an Income-Related Monthly Adjustment Amount (IRMAA), which is an extra charge added to your premium, as shown in the following table.